Fachpersonal/Config/README.md

 # Config
-Outputs can be disabled by adding ".toggleOutput(false);"
+Outputs can be disabled or enabled by adding ".toggleOutput(boolean);"